An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

-As the hydrogen column and dust attenuation results are suggesting dusty, highly obscured systems, we, next, estimate the wavelength at which the optical depth, $\tau$, becomes optically thin, $\lambda_0$.
-We, first, derive the brightness temperature of the SMGs with 870$\mu$m sizes using:
+As the hydrogen column and dust attenuation results are suggesting dusty, highly obscured systems, we estimate the wavelength at which the optical depth, $\tau$, becomes optically thin, $\lambda_0$.
+We, first, derive the brightness temperature of the SMGs with 870-$\mu$m sizes using:

 where $B_{\nu_{\rm rest}}$ is the full Planck function and the solid angle subtended by the source is $\Omega_{\nu_{\rm obs}} = \pi R_\nu^2/D_{\rm A}^2$, where $R_\nu$ is the emission region size and $D_{\rm A}$ is the angular diameter distance.
 The factor of 0.5 is included as we are considering the emission within the half-light radius.
-Using Eq.~\ref{eq:bright} we estimate a median brightness temperature of $T_B =$21\,$\pm$\,1\,K, with a 16--84th percentile range of 16--28\,K. The brightness temperature can be related to the dust temperature and optical depth by:
+Using Eq.~\ref{eq:bright} we estimate a median brightness temperature of $T_B =$21\,$\pm$\,1\,K, with a 16--84$^{\rm th}$ per centile range of 16--28\,K. The brightness temperature can be related to the true dust temperature and optical depth by:

 As in $\S$~\ref{dustTemp}, we used fixed dust emissivity index of $\beta =$\,1.8 in the calculation of optical depth.
-We make the assumption that the emission region at 250, 350 and 500\,$\mu$m is the same as that at 870\,$\mu$m.
+We make the assumption that the emission region at 250, 350 and 500\,$\mu$m is the same size as that measured at 870\,$\mu$m.
 We note that, for a given source, the observed size of the emission varies with optical depth as it increases with frequency.
 Thus, our assumption overestimates the flux density within the 870$\mu$m half-light radius for 250, 350 and 500$\mu$m emission.
 Therefore, our estimated dust temperature and optical depth are the lower limits of the true values.

 We use a sub-sample of 64 sources that have 870\,$\mu$m sizes and detections in all three SPIRE bands to solve for both, dust temperature and optical depth, using Monte Carlo Markov Chain method.
-We estimate a median dust temperature of T$_{\rm D} \gtrsim$40\,$\pm$\,2\,K and a median optical depth of unity, $\lambda_0 \gtrsim$106\,$\pm$\,6\,$\mu$m.
+We estimate a median true dust temperature of T$_{\rm D}=$40\,$\pm$\,2\,K and a median optical depth of unity, $\lambda_0=$106\,$\pm$\,6\,$\mu$m and we note that both of these quantities are the lower limit estimates.
 The wavelength estimate is comparable to the results from \cite{2017simpson} who found $\lambda_0 \gtrsim$75\,$\mu$m for a small sub-sample of 14 UDS SMGs.